 Jay Enciso (he/him)

-In-School Programs Director
+Bilingual In-School Program Director

 Born in Cali, Colombia, Jay moved to the Greater Boston Area at the age of nine, and he has stayed ever since.
 Jay joins 826 Boston having spent time as a youth worker, informal STEM educator, and author of an unfinished comic book back in seventh grade.
 Prior to 826 Boston, Jay advocated for youth at Breakthrough Greater Boston and Cambridge School Volunteers; he even learned to conduct lightning at the Museum of Science.
 Outside of the office Jay, works as a freelance stage manager and sound designer, enjoys digital drawing, and is trying to eat at every restaurant in the city.